DevRelJam/.github/profile/README.md

 ## About 💡

 DevRel Jam is a meetup specifically designed for Developer Relations (DevRel) professionals.
 Our aim is to move beyond typical DevRel discussions and delve into the core technologies that DevRels work with and advocate for.
-We believe in learning through practical demonstrations and peer-to-peer knowledge sharing.

 - **Unique Format:** Every DevRel Jam features lightning talks with pairs of speakers focusing on how different technologies integrate or work together.
 - **Meaningful Networking:** Ample time for networking to foster connections and learning among peers.